Anthony Arkwright: Murders and arrests

 On 29 August, early in the morning, Arkwright entered the specially adapted bungalow belonging to his other next-door neighbour, Marcus Law.
 Law, who was 25 at the time, was in a wheelchair after a motorbike accident.
 In what Arkwright would describe as a punishment for all the cigarettes that Law had scrounged off him, he stabbed Law at least 70 times, before trying to gut him.
 When this failed, Arkwright inserted one of Law's crutches into a gaping wound in his stomach.
-He also gouged out Law's eyes and inserted cigarettes into his eye sockets, ears and mouth.
+He also gouged out Law's eyes and inserted cigarettes into his eye sockets, ears, and mouth.

 Law's mother found her son's body.

 Police arrested Arkwright, who confessed to four murders, which meant that searches for the bodies of his other victims had to be organised hastily.
 It was suggested that when shocked police had found the three remaining bodies, Arkwright felt that he was losing control, and so invented a fifth victim, leading to further searches of lakes and drainage ditches.

-Whilst at HMP Hull awaiting trial, Arkwright smeared the walls of his cell with excrement in a dirty protest at not being recognised and revered as he believed he should be.
+Whilst at HMP Hull awaiting trial, Arkwright smeared the walls of his cell with his faeces in a dirty protest at not being recognised and revered as he believed he should be.
 After convincing prison doctors that he was insane, he was transferred to Rampton Hospital in Nottinghamshire.
 Psychiatrists there determined that he was sane and fit to plead, with one doctor commenting that Arkwright was "the sanest person in the building".